 Besides, nothing sells a first novel like having another on tap.
 Fans, agents, and publishers always hunger for more, so get cracking on the next title as soon as you’ve finished revising and polishing the first.

-You’re an author right now.
+Take ownership of your identity as an author.
 No more of this “I’m an aspiring author” nonsense.
 You may not be a published author yet, but if you’re writing a book, you’re most definitely an author.

 So start treating your time that way.
 Don’t get around to writing when the inspiration strikes; show up for yourself regularly and give yourself the opportunity to make this thing happen.
 Get serious about filling in the gaps in your knowledge about books, story structure, narrative technique, writing—all of it.
 When you take your writing seriously, serious writing will start happening.